akolotov/wro-2024-fe-rules/20-appendix-z-one-lap.md

 **Starting Position of the Vehicle**

-The vehicle is positioned in a straightforward section, facing **clockwise** around the inner square platform.
+The vehicle is positioned in a straightforward section, facing clockwise around the inner square platform.

-- **In front of the vehicle**, there is no immediate obstacle.
+- The intersections directly in front of the vehicle's starting zone are clear of obstacles.
-- **Behind the vehicle**, there is a **green pillar** that the robot will pass at the end of the lap.
-- The vehicle will first move forward, making right turns before encountering any pillars.
+- Behind the vehicle, in the intersection closest to the starting zone, there's a green pillar.
+This green pillar is positioned behind the starting point and will only be passed later in the lap when the robot returns to this section after completing its circuit around the track.

 **Robot’s Movement in One Successful Lap**